Fed Chairman Powell says economic challenges remain

 Both officials spoke at a ceremony honoring Yellen's work with the presentation of a newly established Janet L. Yellen Award for Excellence in Community Development.

-This year's award, which goes to a Fed staffer who has excelled in work to help disadvantaged communities, was presented to Ariel Cisneros of the Federal Reserve Bank of Kansas City.
+This year's award, which goes to a Fed staffer who has excelled in work to help disadvantaged communities, was presented to Ariel Cisneros, who works in Denver for the Federal Reserve Bank of Kansas City.